 Communication with Interrail.

 This was always actually very good.
-I had a few queries which I emailed to email@example.com and received pretty immediate responses.
-I can’t say the same for Virgin trains, I emailed a couple of times to check the pass was valid on their route and they simply didn’t respond.
+When interrailing with kids it’s always good to know you can clarify some questions.
+I had a few queries which I emailed to firstname.lastname@example.org and received pretty immediate responses.
+Although I can’t say the same for Virgin trains, I emailed a couple of times to check the pass was valid on their route and they simply didn’t respond.
 I eventually gave up and sent them an Instagram message which unsurprisingly they responded to immediately.
 Pretty poor customer service to be honest but the result a resounding YES, Interrail passes are valid on Virgin Trains in the UK, hopefully you wont spend hours like I did looking for the answer.

 On the Eurostar.

 This was the first time we’ve all travelled by Eurostar and being the first day of the UK summer holidays, it’s been totally manic.
+It is however a great way to begin your interrailing with kids journey.
 As mentioned, the journey to St Pancreas was pretty frantic but also security and passport control took a lot longer than it should.
 As mentioned, we paid for first Class tickets which meant our Eurostar tickets were an extra £38 each on top (gulp).
 The carriage does seem worth it, big comfy seats, plenty of space for luggage, better toilets and table service.

-Train Travel Kit for kids you’ll need before you go
+Train Travel Kit for interrailing with kids you’ll need before you go

 We took a pack of UNO cards as this is a family game we really enjoy at home and some Top Trumps, Harry Potter edition for us but you could choose whatever your child is in to, I love the new David Walliams version!
 This fab storage case came with us to keep all the cards together.